-With international observers watching Qatar’s preparations for the World Cup, the country made significant changes to its system in 2020: it scrapped requirements for employers to consent to workers’ job changes, instituted a minimum wage in 2021, and upped penalties for employers who withhold wages.
+With international observers watching Qatar’s preparations for the World Cup, the country enacted reforms [PDF] that “did away with the most problematic aspects” of the kafala system, according to the ILO, which worked closely with Doha on the efforts.
+Qatar scrapped requirements for employers to consent to workers’ job changes, instituted a standard minimum wage for workers of all nationalities, and upped penalties for employers who withhold wages.
 It also implemented an online platform for submitting job-change notices and launched an awareness campaign to inform workers and employers of the reforms.
-The government said nearly eighty thousand successful job transfers went through by the end of 2020, though workers have reported that they still face obstacles to changing jobs, including administrative delays and threats from sponsors.

 However, obstacles to change remain.
 Many observers and workers, including in the ITUC, advocate for the total abolition of the system, saying reform will never be enough.
-Workers have at times organized against the system and called for its abolition, especially in Lebanon, where injustices have become a focus of protests that started in October 2019.
+Workers have at times organized against the system and called for its abolition, especially in Lebanon, where injustices were a focus of mass protests in October 2019.
 But supporters say abandoning it would be too economically disruptive, and countries of origin have been wary of abolition because their economies rely on remittances.
-And even as reforms progress, there can be an enforcement gap, the ILO’s Cholewinski says.
-“This is a complex area and cannot be addressed in one piece of legislation overnight,” he says.
+And even as reforms progress, there can be an enforcement gap, the ILO’s Cholewinski said.
+“This is a complex area and cannot be addressed in one piece of legislation overnight,” he said.

 The International Labor Organization offers policy options [PDF] for reforming the kafala system in this 2017 report.